sputnikdev/bluetooth-manager-tinyb/README.md

 ## Prerequisites

-You must upgrade your bluez library to 5.43+.
-This is due to some changes in DBus API in bluez 5.43v.
+You must upgrade your Bluez software to 5.43+.
+This is due to some changes in the DBus API in Bluez 5.43v.

-You can use systemctl utility to check what bluez version you are running:
+You can use systemctl utility to check which Bluez version you are running:
 ```sh
 pi@raspberrypi:~ $ sudo systemctl status bluetooth
 ● bluetooth.service - Bluetooth service